KelvinoKing/alx-low_level_programming/0x0B-malloc_free/README.md

 1-strdup.c -> Returns a pointer to a newly allocated space in memory which contains a string

 2-str_concat.c -> Concatenates two strings

+3-alloc_grid.c -> Returns a pointer to a 2 dimensional array of integers